OpenData-tu/documentation/07-Database.md

 ## Overview

-The capitel is all about how the collected data is stored and the api to access the database.
-The main focus is going to be database, the requirement, decision making, architecture and data modell.
+The chapter is all about how the collected data is stored and the api to access the database.
+The focus is going to be database, the requirement, decision making, architecture and data model.
-The API handles mainly the access to the database and implements some optimizations mentioned in the database articel.
+The API handles mainly the access to the database and implements some optimizations mentioned in the database article.

 ## Requirements